namxam/architect4r/README.md

 * Add basic authentication
 * Add digest authentication
 * Improve test case
+* Versioning of nodes (update node but create a linked node with the old properties)
 * Optimize, optimize, optimize

 _sometime in the future_